XeroAPI/Xero-Java/CONTRIBUTING.md

 ### Write bug reports with detail, background, and sample code

+- Which version of the SDK are you using?
 - A quick summary and/or background
 - Steps to reproduce
   - Be specific!